spatie/laravel-stripe-webhooks/README.md

 Instead of queueing jobs to perform some work when a webhook request comes in, you can opt to listen to the events this package will fire.
 Whenever a valid request hits your app, the package will fire a `stripe-webhooks::<name-of-the-event>` event.

-The payload of the events will be the instance of `StripeWebhookCall` that was created for the incoming request.
+The payload of the events will be the instance of `WebhookCall` that was created for the incoming request.

 Let's take a look at how you can listen for such an event.
 In the `EventServiceProvider` you can register listeners.